jundalisay/spblist/content/en/research/sarkar/yogic-treatments/ulcer.md

 An ulcer patient must give up:
 - non-vegetarian food
-- all types of intoxicants.
+- all types of intoxicants

 Food which would stimulate or irritate the stomach should also be forsaken.